-To use the device you must have service from a wireless service provider.
+To use the phone you must have service from a wireless service provider.
 Many of the features in this device depend on features in the wireless network to function.
 These network services may not be available on all networks or you may have to make specific arrangements with your service provider before you can utilize network services.
 Your service provider may need to give you additional instructions for their use and explain what charges will apply.
 Some networks may have limitations that affect how you can use network services.
 For instance, some networks may not support all language-dependent characters and services.
-Network features are designated in this guide by (network services).

 Your service provider may have requested that certain features be disabled or not activated in your device.
-If so, they will not appear on your device menu.
+If so, they may not appear on your device menu.
 Your device may also have been specially configured.
 This configuration may include changes in menu names, menu order, and icons.
 Contact your service provider for more information.

 This device supports WAP 2.0 protocols (HTTP and SSL) that run on TCP/IP protocols.
 Some features of this device, such as MMS, browsing, e-mail, and content downloading using the browser or over MMS, require network support for these technologies.